Jeunese/jeunese.github.io/docs/docs-as-code.md

 *  Empowers colleagues in different teams to collaborate and contribute

 That's what a Docs-as-Code approach offers.

+Using the Docs-as-Code approach, documentation becomes *part* of the product or feature, and so can't be neglected; if up-to-date documentation is part of your "Definition of Done", it must be written before a product or feature can be released.

+You don’t have to adopt a Docs-as-Code approach to maintain online documentation.
+The approach just streamlines the processes involved and ensures that the product and its documentation are aligned.

+## What is good documentation?

+Good technical documentation is clear and useful to the reader, aided with the use of a [writing guide](https://jeunese.github.io/#/guidelines), along with empathy for the intended audience.

+Input is only one aspect of technical writing.
+Technical documentation also benefits from an efficient and effective process for delivering the *output*.

 Docs-as-Code allows you to output technical documentation alongside the products your content refers to.
 It also allows you to collaborate with others to keep the content up-to-date and to track changes to content with version control.